clowder-framework/clowder2/README.md

 and frontend modules from the command line or in your favorite IDE (to make debugging easier).
 We recommend using [PyCharm](https://www.jetbrains.com/pycharm/) and have made our run configurations available in the `.run` folder.
-PyCharm should automatically import it, but you will have to change the path to the Python virtual environment to point to your path on your host.
+PyCharm should automatically import it, but you will have to change the path to the Python virtual environment to point to your path on your host (see Initial Dependencies section below).

+### Initial Dependencies

+- Run `python3 -m venv venv` to create a Python Virtual Environment and add it to PyCharm by navigating to `PyCharm -> Settings... -> Project: clowder2 -> Python Interpreter -> Add Interpreter`.
+- Run `source venv/bin/activate && pip install --upgrade pip` to activate the created Python Virtual Environment and upgrade pip.
+- Run `pip install pipenv` to install Pipenv.

 ### Required Services